trailofbits/audit-kubernetes/README.md

 # Introduction to the public version

-Trail of Bits utilizes GitHub for many of our reviews; we check in client source code, our source code, screenshots, notes, &c. to a single repository, and coördinate our efforts through GitHub.
-For example, we ran our various network scenarios through the following issues:
+Trail of Bits uses GitHub for many of our reviews; we check in client source code, our source code, screenshots, notes, &c. to a single repository, and coördinate our efforts through GitHub.
+For example, we reviewed various network scenarios through the following issues:

 - [As an external attacker](https://github.com/trailofbits/audit-kubernetes/issues/39)